molero3111/users_directory/DOCKER.md

 ## About the Docker Image

 This setup uses a public Docker image from Docker Hub: `molero3111/users-directory-app-img:latest`.
-It is suitable for local demo and quick evaluation.
+It is suitable for production deployment, and local demo.

 **For development:**
 It is recommended to follow the steps in the main `README.md` to set up your own environment, as this allows for code changes, debugging, and full development workflow.